mgmartel/WP-Tiles/readme.txt

 * Added wp-tiles-image-size filter to set the image size used for the tiles

 = 0.1.3 =

 * Change the way templates are handled in the shortcode - now you can choose a predefined template by its name in the shortcode (eg. `[wp-tiles template="Banner"]`).

 = 0.1.2 =

 * Fixed shortcode attribute handling

 = 0.1.1 =

 * Fixed "T_PAAMAYIM_NEKUDOTAYIM" error with PHP < 5.3.

 = 0.1 =

 * First upload.

 == Upgrade Notice ==

+= 0.4 =

+WP Tiles can now be used as a replacement for your category pages with pagination!
+See the readme on how to do this.

 = 0.3 =

 In this version you can set at which point you want to switch to the small screen template, or disable this altogether.